A Guide to Popular Types of Memorials

 Flush, Flat, or Lawn-Level Markers

 Also called “footmarker style,” these markers are similar to bevel markers, but they sit flush to the ground.
-Because they are lower to the ground, they are more susceptible to damage, but they are also the least expensive monument style.
+Because they are lower to the ground, these types of memorials are more susceptible to damage, but they are also the least expensive monument style.

 You can order a flush marker with or without a flower face as an added personal touch.